 FAQ

-- Can Suno do battle rap?: Not well.
-Fast intricate flows blur in Suno’s vocal model.
-Stick to mid-tempo, clear delivery, hard syllables.
+- Can Suno do battle rap?
+Not well.
+Fast intricate flows blur in Suno’s vocal model even on v5.5.
+Stick to mid-tempo, clear delivery, and hard single-syllable hits on the rhyme.

-- Why does Suno mumble my best bars?: Multi-syllable rhymes are the usual culprit.
-Simplify to mono- or bi-syllabic where the rhyme falls.
+- Why does Suno mumble my best bars?
+Multi-syllable rhymes are the usual culprit.
+Simplify to mono- or bi-syllabic where the rhyme lands.

-- Can Suno do Mandarin / Cantonese rap?: Yes, with the same sub-genre approach.
+- Can Suno do Mandarin or Cantonese rap?
+Yes, with the same sub-genre approach.
 Pair Chinese lyrics with explicit Western beat descriptors (